acroca/socifier-gem/README.md

 Create a notification
 ---------------------

+    Socifier.new_socification({
+      id: "your-internal-notification-id",
-    Socifier.new_socification id: "your-internal-notification-id", name: "The title for the new notification", is_recurrent: true
+      name: "The title for the new notification",
+      is_recurrent: true
+    })

 The `id` is the unique ID for you to perform future actions on the new notification.
 It's not displayed anywhere.